rust-stuco/lectures/week2/slides.md

 # Owned Types

-* String slices and string literals are immutable because they are a special type of immutable reference, and so we can't mutate them
+* String slices and string literals are immutable because they are a special type of immutable reference, so we can't mutate them
-* String is an owned type, so we can do whatever we want with it
+* String is an owned type, we can do whatever we want with it
 * What are some other owned types?